 MSU Center for Water Sciences

-In 2014, CWS will be hosting several lunch discussions to discuss big water science at MSU and creation of a graduate water curriculum.
-We will post information about the meetings as well as updates on our ongoing discussion here.
-If you are interested in participating, please contact Erin Dreelin at firstname.lastname@example.org.
+In 2014, CWS hosted several lunch discussions to discuss big water science at MSU and creation of a graduate water curriculum.
+We have posted information about the meetings here.
+If you have any questions, please contact Erin Dreelin at firstname.lastname@example.org.

 Big Science discussion summary (Note: this is a 61 MB wmv video file)

 Our goal for Water Wednesday was to stimulate conversation and collaboration on campus.
 CWS hosted Water Wednesdays through 2014.
 The MSU Water Science Network now organizes networking events (see above) for the MSU water community.

 Materials from Past Water Wednesdays:

 Speaker: Steve Pueppke, Associate Vice President of Research and Graduate Studies, MSU